 Students often ask, "Why major in English?"
 English is one of the most versatile liberal arts degrees.
 English enables students to pursue careers in law, publishing, journalism, broadcasting, new media, writing, public relations, education, and many other fields.
 Career fields change rapidly and the average person changes jobs 10-15 times during his or her career--but, the core skills provided by English are in high demand in all careers: writing, reading, critical thinking, creativity, and the ability to work with complex ideas.
 Employees list these as the top skills they need, no matter what the field.

 With more than 450 students currently pursuing a BA in English, it is among the University’s most popular programs.
-In addition to an English major and minor, the department offers undergraduate programs in Creative Writing, Professional Writing, Technical Writing, and Irish Studies.
+In addition to an English major and English minor, the department offers undergraduate programs in Creative Writing, Professional Writing, and Irish Studies.

 In addition, we are the only public university in the Boston area to offer a Master of Fine Arts in Creative Writing.
 Our three year MFA program gives emerging poets and fiction writers an opportunity to work with writers of national and international reputation.

 Our literature and creative writing faculty are widely published and active in their fields.
 The English Department exemplifies UMass Boston’s commitment to excellent and innovative teaching, in our commitment to our students and in our experimentation with new courses and teaching methods that enhance student learning.
-Our students are engaged in career preparation and community projects; opportunities for internships, study abroad, teacher certification, honors work and independent study are encouraged.
+Our students are engaged in career preparation and community projects.
+Our students have many special opportunities, including prizes and scholarships, that encourage internships, study abroad, teacher licensure, senior honors work, and independent study.